Quantum Singular Value Decomposer

 Another obvious comment of the algorithm is related to the possibility of having partitions with different dimensions.
 In such a case, the larger subsystem will have a number of irrelevant elements in its basis that will never tick on measurement.

-{\sl \bf Variational QSVD.} The key role of the exact output coincidence is the guide to construct a quantum circuit to perform this task.
-It is possible to train a variational version of the QSVD that will approximate the exact QSVD in a controlled way.
+{\sl \bf Variational QSVD} The key role of the exact output coincidence is the guide to construct a quantum circuit to perform this task.
+Indeed, it is possible to train a variational version of the QSVD that will approximate the exact QSVD.

 We first need to construct the two needed unitaries as a quantum circuit made of entangling gates and single qubit rotations.
 This circuit is thus characterized by a set of classical parameters.
-We may choose the architecture shown in FIG. \ref{fig:unitary} of Supplementary Material, where all the free parameters correspond to angles of rotation for single qubits $\vec{\Theta}$ and $\vec{\Omega}$ for subsystem $A$ and $B$ respectively.
-The variational form of the QSVD reads now \beq \ket_{AB} \;\xrightarrow{QSVD}\; U_A(\vec{\Theta})\otimes V_B(\vec{\Omega})\,\ket_{AB} = \sum_{i=1}^\chi \lambda_i\, e^{i\alpha_i}|e_i\ra_A|e_i\ra_B \, . \eeq At the outset, random values for the parameters are used and the circuit does not issue states that show exact output coincidence for all measurements.
+We may choose for instance the architecture shown in FIG. \ref{fig:unitary} of Supplementary Material, where all the free parameters correspond to angles of rotation for single qubits $\vec{\Theta}$ and $\vec{\Omega}$ for subsystem $A$ and $B$ respectively.
+The variational form of the QSVD reads now

+At the outset, random values for the parameters might be used and the circuit does not issue states that show exact output coincidence for all measurements.
 A figure of merit for the wrong answer is simply the total amount of non-coincidental measurement outcomes, which shall be minimized.
 In order to help accelerate convergence, different outcomes for each subsystem may be penalized by their Hamming distance, which is just the number of symbols that are different in the binary representation of the two results.
-Thus, the cost function $C$ to be minimized simply is \beq C\equiv \sum_j d_H(M_j^A,M_j^B)\,,\eeq where $d_H$ denotes the Hamming distance and $M_j^{A,B}$ are the results of the $j$-th measurement in the computational basis for $A$ and $B$, respectively.
+Thus, the cost function $C$ to be minimized simply is \beq C\equiv \sum_j d_H(M_j^A,M_j^B) \equiv \sum_q \frac{1 - \langle\sigma_z^{q,A}\sigma_z^{q,B}\ra}{2}\,,\eeq where $d_H$ denotes the Hamming distance and $M_j^{A,B}$ are the results of the $j$-th measurement in the computational basis for $A$ and $B$, respectively.
+Equivalently, it can also be defined in terms of 2-local $\sigma_z$ Pauli operators, where the index $q$ runs over all the qubits in the smallest subsystem.
 We may now apply machine learning techniques to find the optimal parameters that provide exact output coincidence.
+Notice that this cost function has a value of zero if and only if the Singular Value Decomposition is successfully completed.
+Note as well that it is defined in terms of 2-local observables and therefore, it does not suffer, for circuits of depth $\mathcal{O}(\log\,n)$, from the problem of exponentially vanishing gradients \cite{plateausLANL}.
+We emphasize that there is no need to perform any tomography, nor to involve any measurement of non-trivial observables.
+This simplification is related to the fact that there is no need to measure any relative phase.
+Therefore, the QSVD implies an exponential reduction in the number of measurement settings compared to state tomography, which requires $3^n$.